 Should you assess your child and believe them to be well enough to attend school we do require that you notify us of any illness that has occurred.
 This ensures that the Welfare Officer is able to monitor your child for any signs of reoccurrence.
 In extreme cases this will also ensure any symptoms of infectious diseases are picked up early and managed effectively.

-In the event of your child experiencing a sickness bug, our school policy is that you keep your child at home for 48 hours after their last bout of sickness for monitoring purposes.
+In the event of your child experiencing a sickness bug, our school policy is that you keep your child at home for 2 full school days after their last bout of sickness for monitoring purposes.

 Please click here to access the NHS ‘Is my child too ill for school?’ information.